 This is a series of six year-long workshops that integrate the arts into academic curriculum.
-Each workshop focuses on an art form or integrated arts as they relate to other areas of the curriculum: math, languages arts, science, social studies and life skills.
-Classes generally meet the first Tuesday of the month and repeat the second Wednesday of the month.
-Sessions are from 4-5:30PM.
-Teachers may earn USBE in-service or lane change credit or University of Utah credit.
-Salt Lake School District teachers receive a stipend for attending all six workshops in the series.
+Each workshop focuses on an art form or integrated arts as they relate to other areas of the curriculum: math, language arts, science, social studies and life skills.
+Classes meet the first Tuesday and will repeat the 2nd Tuesday of the month online via ZOOM.
+After registering you will receive the links and password for the virtual meetings.

 Tanner Dance Summer Week-long Professional Development Workshop

 Summer Teacher Workshop

 Monday-Friday, June 21-25, 2021

 Beverley Taylor Sorenson Arts and Education Complex (1721 Campus Center Drive, SLC)